Freight Shipping from Memphis to Kansas City

 How much does it cost to ship freight from Memphis to Kansas City?

-Full truckload (FTL) rates from Memphis, TN to Kansas City, MO currently range from $1,034-$1,275 for a standard dry van load over the 481-mile route.
+Full truckload (FTL) rates from Memphis, TN to Kansas City, MO currently range $1,034-$1,275 (roughly $2.16-$2.67 per mile over 481 miles).
 LTL shipments typically cost $465-$809 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Memphis to Kansas City?

-Standard FTL transit from Memphis to Kansas City is approximately 9 hrs by truck over 481 miles.
+Standard FTL transit from Memphis to Kansas City is approximately 9 hrs by truck over 481 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Memphis to Kansas City freight?